Biblical Foundations of Civil Government

 The Design of the Civil Sphere

-Let us begin in the simplest and least controversial.
-God made all things good (Gen. 1:31) and all for his own glory (Ps.
+Let us begin in the simplest and least controversial places.
+God made all things good (Gen. 1:31) and all for His own glory (Ps.
 19:1).
 These form two fundamental truths about reality from the perspective of the biblical worldview.
-The design of all things must always be considered good; and all natures are designed toward the end of expressing the perfections of God: i. e. “glorifying” him.
+The design of all things must always be considered good; and all natures are designed toward the end of expressing the perfections of God: i. e. “glorifying” Him.
 I say that this is uncontroversial, but in fact we often betray our disbelief even in the basics.
 I say it is simple, but in fact it is profound in its implications.
 When considering what is wrong with bad things, we have no other ultimate point of comparison aside from (1) God’s own character in himself, and (2) his design of things outside of himself.

 Now “all things” naturally include human beings.
 So man and woman were designed to reflect God’s glory as well (Gen. 1:26-27; Isa.
 43:7).
 This includes their specific natures, including their distinct natures as male and female (1 Cor.
 11:7-9), as well as their motives and actions (1 Cor.
 10:31).
 To “image” is not merely an object, but also a verb: to be “glory reflectors,” so that in whatever we do, we are to communicate great things about God.
 All of this will fly in the face of all forms of Gnosticism, whether ancient or modern.
 There is nothing we can point to in all creation—nothing in human relations—and say, “That is dirty.”
 “That is unnatural.”
 “That is broken,” without assuming up front that there is a clean, a natural, a whole.